-Fresh herbs can also be canned to keep for several months and can still be used for cooking or medicinal purposes.
+Fresh herbs can also be canned for several months and still be used for cooking or medicinal purposes.
 The Bossy Kitchen has a guide for using the salt method to preserve fresh herbs.
 Salt preserving will keep the natural oils so the herbs will stay fresh with flavor.

 9. Powdered Food and Drinks

-Think electrolytes, vitamins, minerals, and protein when stockpiling powdered drinks.
+Think about electrolytes, vitamins, minerals, and protein when stockpiling powdered drinks.
 You don’t want to hoard a bunch of sugar-loaded drinks.
-The powdered substance should replenish your body with the nutrients it needs to keep healthy and hydrated.
+The powdered substance should replenish your body with the nutrients to keep you healthy and hydrated.

-Happy Preppers gives several good powdered and packet drinks that will benefit your health, including drinks with probiotics.
+Happy Preppers gives several good powdered and packed drinks that will benefit your health, including drinks with probiotics.